Ravbug/PhysX/README.md

 # NVIDIA PhysX SDK 4.1

+This repository contains fixes for compiling PhysX 4.1 in Xcode 11 and Visual Studio 2019.

+## Original text:

 Copyright (c) 2019 NVIDIA Corporation.
 All rights reserved.

 Redistribution and use in source and binary forms, with or without